Subscribe to access all episodes. View plans →

 ...

-Great now let’s open the chat_channel.ex that was generated for us.
-The channel is generated with some functions that make it easier to authenticate and build with channels, but for our application we wont worry about authorization so let’s remove the authorized? function, and the corresponding logic from our join callback.
+that was generated for us.
+The channel is generated with some functions that make it easier to authenticate and build with channels, but for our application we wont worry about authorization so let’s remove the authorized?

-Our join callback was generated with the “chat:lobby” topic/subtopic.
+callback was generated with the “chat:lobby” topic/subtopic.
 We’ll want to update this to pattern match on any subtopic, which will be our room name that comes through, but since we wont use the room name here we’ll ignore it.
 Then we’ll also ignore our payload since we wont use it.
-Then let’s remove our handle_in("ping", payload, socket) callback.
+Then let’s remove our handle_in("ping", payload, socket)

 I’ll also remove the comments that are generated just to reduce the text on the screen.